2029 Horticulture - Judging Process

 • Profit will be determined by the calculation of the operating profit per hectare, that is gross income less working expenses.
 Interest, development, capital expenditure, drawings, dividends, and taxation are not included in the calculation of operating profit.

-• Financial performance will be determined from annual financial statements for the three years ending at balance date in 2025.
+• Financial performance will be determined from annual financial statements for the three years ending at the balance date in 2028.

 • The level of recognition given to kaitiakitanga and ngā tikanga Māori in the operation of the enterprise.